ObsidianLabs/eos-studio-docs/source/contracts/eosio-forum/index.rst

   A brief introduction of eosio.forum

-The purpose of this contract is to support the EOS Referendum system by storing proposals and their related votes in-RAM in the blockchain's state.
+The purpose of ``eosio.forum`` is to support the EOS Referendum system by storing proposals and their related votes in-RAM in the blockchain's state.